"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 Divinity.
 This would certainly explain why scholars have been blinded from seeing the

-understand it for another 2000 years or so.
-What a "strange work" to do;
+understand it for another 3000 years or so.
+What a "strange work" to do; but on

 the other hand, how effective it should be in turning His children back to